Write simpler tests with Type Builders and AutoFixture

 With the MakeOrderService()

-Auto-mocking with TypeBuilder
+2. Auto-mocking with TypeBuilder

 Builder methods are fine.
-But, we can use an special builder to create testable services with all its collaborators replaced by fakes or test doubles.
+But, we can use a special builder to create testable services with all its collaborators replaced by fakes or test doubles.
 This way, we don’t need to create builder methods for every combination of services we need inside our tests.

-Let me introduce you, TypeBuilder
+Let me introduce you to TypeBuilder

 .
 This is a helper class I’ve been using in one of my client’s projects to create services inside our unit tests.